alimagdye/note-app/README.md

 # note-app
-Note is a CLI App using Node.JS
+A feature-rich Node.js CLI and web-based application for managing notes.
+This app uses a JSON file (db.json) as its database and supports operations like adding, retrieving, filtering, removing, and viewing notes in a web browser.
 ## Features

-- Add new notes with a title and body.
+- Add Notes: Create new notes with content and optional tags.
-- List all saved notes.
+- List Notes: View all saved notes in the CLI or browser.
-- Read a specific note by title.
+- Search Notes: Find notes by ID, tags, or content.
-- Delete notes by title.
+- Delete Notes: Remove specific notes or clear all notes.
-- Configured to run globally using `npm link`.
+- View Notes in Browser: Launch a local server to view notes in an HTML format.

 ## Installation